 PESTEL is a strategic analytical tool and the acronym stands for political, economic, social, technological, environmental and legal factors.
 Microsoft PESTEL analysis examines effects of these factors on the bottom line of the multinational technology company.

-Microsoft is impacted by a wide range of political factors at governmental, regional and international levels.
+There are many political factors within the scope of Microsoft PESTEL analysis at governmental, regional and international levels.
 Apart from the impact of a regular set of political factors such as political stability in the market, impact of activities of lobby groups and the government attitude towards the organization and the industry, Microsoft activities during the past years have brought upon the company other set of political issues.

 Most notably, Microsoft has attracted the attention of governments and political parties due to antitrust-related issues.
 A recent probe by China’s State Administration for Industry and Commerce into the ways Microsoft distributes its Internet Explorer browser and Windows Media Player and sells its Office and Windows software in China can be mentioned as a relevant example of impact of a political factor.

 Similar to major international corporations, Microsoft engages in political lobbying in order to contribute to the formation of political environment favourable to its business.
 As illustrated in figure below, the amount of annual political lobbying by Microsoft has ranged between USD 3,92 million and USD 7,25 million during the last 10 years.